Short-Term Courses Information

 This course is designed to help intermediate to advanced English language learners expand and sharpen their ability to produce grammatically correct sentences in English.
 This will be done through various means including online instruction, videos, sentence-building exercises, writing practice, and quizzes.
 Some of these activities will be conducted orally, but the focus will be on formal written English.
 This course is designed for B2+ – C2 students.

-Writing 1 – Sentences to Paragraphs
+Writing 1 – Sentences and Paragraphs

 This course will enhance students' academic writing by focusing on their sentence-writing and paragraph-writing abilities.
 Students will learn the rules and structure of simple, compound, and complex sentences and will be able to identify and write each sentence type.
 Students will also learn paragraph format and structure and will study two types of paragraphs: descriptive and process.
 They will learn and follow the writing process in order to write one descriptive paragraph and one process paragraph.
 This course is designed for A1 – B1 students.